molily/molily.de/_posts/2017-12-21-robust-javascript.md

 As you can imagine, this is both powerful and dangerous.
 On the one hand, people use Babel to prototype and test new [ECMAScript language proposals](https://github.com/tc39/proposals).
 On the other hand, people use Babel to add syntax that most likely will not be standardized, like [JSX](https://reactjs.org/docs/introducing-jsx.html).

 This leads to a situation where large codebases are not valid ECMAScript but full of syntax extensions.
 Some of them are on the standards track, some are not.
-Such code can only parsed by Babel with certain plugins.
+Such code can only be parsed by Babel with certain plugins.
 Like in the biblical story about the [Tower of Babel](https://en.wikipedia.org/wiki/Tower_of_Babel), language confusion prevents people from working together.

 The safest approach is to write interoperable code conforming to a released ECMAScript specification and compile it to an older version using Babel.